 SEDBUK stands for ‘Seasonal Efficiency of Domestic Boilers in the UK’.

 It is an energy efficiency rating scheme which was developed by boiler manufacturers and the UK government to enable a fairer comparison of the energy efficiency of boilers.
-Now every boiler has been awarded a rating from A to G based which energy efficiency level they met.
+Boiler efficiency was calculated as a percentage and awarded a rating from A to G based which energy efficiency level they met.
 However, in September 2015 the SEDBUK rating system was replaced by the Energy related Products (ErP) Directive.

 The theory behind SEDBUK calculations is based on 3 years of laboratory research and tests which examined 20 different boilers.
 The results of these tests were combined with other factors such as type of boiler, fuel, ignition method, climate, water content and typical domestic usage patterns.
 In addition, trials were carried out in 99 homes to support the laboratory theory.